-Serbia: What is the future of thermal power plants in Serbia, huge investments & modernization extends the operation5.
-November 2013. / News Serbia Energy
+Serbia: What is the future of thermal power plants in Serbia, huge investments & modernization extends the operation, News Serbia Energy

 “If we would stop using “dirty” energy from power plants and mines, we would have lost as much as half of electricity production in Serbia” – said Zorana Mihajlovic, Minister of Energy, Development and the environmental protection the 11th Meeting of the Ministerial Council of the Energy Community of South East Europe.
 Serbia will give up their thermal capacities only 2027th instead 2018th years, as by the laws of the European Community, was planned, it was said at the meeting.